grackle-project/grackle/doc/source/Python.rst

 There are a handful of additional packages required purely for developing Grackle.
 For example, these will enable :ref:`testing` and building the documentation locally.
-These depdendencies are specified as dependency groups, which can be installed with pip (v25.1).
+These dependencies are specified as dependency groups, which can be installed with pip (v25.1).
 To install all of these dependencies, you can invoke